 Anyway, on to some actual photos to demonstrate how much of a difference changing some of these things can make.

-I didn’t do a full photo set of changing a single variable against all the other variables for every example, but I hope this is enough of pictures to demonstrate how any of the things discussed above can affect a look.
+I didn’t do a full photo set of changing a single variable against all the other variables for every example because I was trying on a bunch of different stuff just to get a variety of outfits, but I hope this will still demonstrate how any of the things discussed above can affect a look.

 T-shirt and Jeans: Changing pants and shoes

 Here I wear the same BB-8 embroidered patch pocket tee with styled hair and my usual glasses and makeup, but I go from more of a normcore thing to a more polished and currently trendy look.
 I think the heavy lifting here is being done by the sleek boots, as the wrinkly canvas pants are almost as casual as old jeans.
 However the wide-leg cropped pants are closer to chinos/trousers so they do elevate the outfit some.
 While they are a very modest cut, the wide leg pants create a more curvy figure by making my silhouette more hip heavy.